philzook58/philzook58.github.io/_posts/2019-08-11-dump-of-nonlinear-algebra-algebraic-geometry-notes-good-links-though.markdown

 Similarly you can encode root finding into a linear algebra problem.
-A matrix has the same eigenvalues as it's characterstic polynomial $latex det(A - \lambda) $ has roots, so that already shows that it is plausible to go from linear algebra to a polynomial root finding problem.
+A matrix has the same eigenvalues as it's characterstic polynomial $ det(A - \lambda) $ has roots, so that already shows that it is plausible to go from linear algebra to a polynomial root finding problem.
 But also you can encode multiplying a polynomial by x has a linear operation on the coefficients.
 In this way we can .